6. Response as an Asset Manager

 The Investment Corporation's Climate Change and Resilience Policy sets out processes to identify, assess, and manage the impacts of climate change risks and opportunities on the corporation's management activities, strategies, financial plans, etc.

 Each Investment Corporations sees the transition to a carbon-neutral society as an opportunity.
-The following target KPIs (Key Performance Indicators) have been established as key monitoring indicators in the process of managing climate change risks and opportunities.
+The following target KPIs have been established as key monitoring indicators in the process of managing climate change risks and opportunities.

 KPI